Geriatric Care Managers Help Navigate the Caregiver Journey

 They should have a specialized focus on aging and senior care and be trained to assess, plan, coordinate, monitor, and provide services for older adults and their families.

-Many GCMs will have certifications like the Certified Senior Advisor and membership in the Aging Life Care Association.
+Many GCMs hold certifications such as the Certified Senior Advisor and are members of the Aging Life Care Association.

-A geriatric care manager should also be familiar with the costs, quality, and availability of resources in their communities and be experts in navigating the system and finding solutions to complex issues.
+A geriatric care manager should also be familiar with the costs, quality, and availability of resources in their communities and be an expert in navigating the system and finding solutions to complex issues.

 1. Visit the Aging Life Care Expert search page